 If you have a gun cabinet, it should always be locked when you aren’t around, period.
-However, if you have children in the house or even grandchildren that occasionally come to visit, an extra level of protection is never a bad thing.
+However, if you have children in the house or even grandchildren who occasionally visit, an extra level of protection is never bad.

-Put the entry sensor on the gun cabinet door, so you know the second someone opens it.
-This is one you can set to trigger an alarm so that you can be there in seconds.
+Put the entry sensor on the gun cabinet door so you know when someone opens it.
+This is one you can set to trigger an alarm so you can be there in seconds.

 3. Outbuildings and parked vehicles